![]() |

 Mellotron used:

-These days Chris Neal seems to be mainly a composer of film scores, but three decades ago, he produced one of Australia's first symphonic progressive albums.
-Winds of Isis is instrumental, with more than a hint of psych-throwback to it, and an unusual melodic approach, quite possibly influenced by his interest in film music and probably Hollywood musicals, too.
+These days Chris Neal seems to be mainly a composer of film scores, but, in the '70s, he produced one of Australia's first symphonic progressive albums.
+Winds of Isis is instrumental, with more than a hint of psych-throwback to it and an unusual melodic approach, quite possibly influenced by his interest in film music, possibly Hollywood musicals, too.
 He's more of a keyboard player than anything else, although he plays most of the instruments on the album, proving himself a capable guitarist and drummer.
 He lists all equipment on the back cover, which reads like a wish-list of mid-'70s keys and effects, using various Mu-Tron devices from the States, through which he sticks just about everything in sight.

 See: Marshall Brothers Band | Bob Hudson